cloudlinux/kuberdock-docker/docker/project/PACKAGERS.md

   2.02.89 or later
 * btrfs-progs version 3.16.1 or later (unless using an older version is absolutely necessary, in which case 3.8 is the minimum)
+* libseccomp version 2.2.1 or later (for build tag seccomp)
+* yubico-piv-tool version 1.1.0 or later (for experimental)

 Be sure to also check out Docker's Dockerfile for the most up-to-date list of these build-time dependencies.